The two verbs lie and lay cause a lot of confusion, even for proficient English speakers.

 It means to go across or passage from one place to another.

-So, a transitive verb moves the action across to an object.
+Therefore, a transitive verb moves the action of the verb across to an object.

 But an intransitive verb action is not transferred to the object.
-It only applies to the subject.
+The action of the verb only applies to the subject of the sentence.

-An intransitive verb does not have an object.
+An intransitive verb does not need to have an object.

 The baby is teething.